 Walter Brennan, specialising in after dinner speeches concerning issues around workplace conflict and violence.
-Walter spent 23 years in the NHS working at Ashworth Hospital in Liverpool.

-This was the home of Ian Brady and some of Britain’s most dangerous and violent men and women.
+Walter spent 23 years in the NHS working at Ashworth Hospital in Liverpool which was the home of Ian Brady and some of Britain’s most dangerous and violent men and women.

-Walter Brennan also worked as a boxing journalist for the Liverpool Daily Post.
-He has written more than 60 articles on violence, conflict and sport and is recognised as one of the country’s leading experts on violence within the workplace.
-He speaks nationally and internationally on this subject.
+Walter Brennan also worked as a boxing journalist for the Liverpool Daily Post and has written more than 60 articles on violence, conflict and sport.
+He is recognised as one of the country’s leading experts on violence within the workplace and speaks nationally and internationally on this subject.

-Walter Brennan – Training Consultant
+Walter Brennan Training Consultant

 Conflict management is the process of limiting the negative aspects of conflict while increasing the positive aspects of conflict.
 The aim of conflict management is to enhance learning and group outcomes, including effectiveness or performance in an organisational setting.
 Properly managed conflict can improve group outcomes.

 Conflict resolution involves the reduction, elimination, or termination of all forms and types of conflict.
-Five styles for conflict management, as identified by Thomas and Kilmann, are: competing, compromising, collaborating, avoiding, and accommodating.
+Five styles for conflict management, as identified by Thomas and Kilmann, are: competing, compromising, collaborating, avoiding and accommodating.
 Businesses can benefit from appropriate types and levels of conflict.
 That is the aim of conflict management and not the aim of conflict resolution.
 Conflict management does not imply conflict resolution.
 (Wikipedia)